 After you know the results, what can you do with them?

-If you have read any self-help books, there is one bit of advice that is common to almost all of them: Surround yourself with people who embody who you want to become or are on the same mission as you.
+There is one bit of advice that is common to almost all self-help books: Surround yourself with people who embody who you want to become or are on the same mission as you.

 Developing and improving one’s self-efficacy is related to one’s environment, physically and psychologically.
 Changing our environment or mindset is not always easy to do.
 Reading books about growth mindset, emotional contagion, boundaries, and others is not enough.
 A person needs to implement what they have learned from reading.